 Collecting feedback is not difficult.
-There’s a bunch of available techniques (including website surveys, live chat, social listening etc.) and great feedback tools which are easy to use and effective.
+There’s a bunch of available techniques (including website surveys, live chat, social listening etc.) and great customer feedback tools which are easy to use and effective.
 It’s up to you which techniques you will use to collect feedback for your company but there are some principal rules that apply to all feedback channels.
 Following best practices of collecting feedback will maximize not only the amount of feedback you collect but also its usefulness.

 Define a goal before starting collecting feedback